-Not what I was expecting to see in the Triumph Bobber build-off, but this 70’s influenced racer looked super cool with its sweeping bodywork.
+Not what I was expecting to see in the Triumph Bobber build-off, but this 70’s racer looked super cool with its sweeping bodywork.
 My guess he builder was influenced by Triumph’s X75 Hurricane and drag bikes from the same era.

 This Low slung Royal Enfield looked stunning but had no details on its show plaque so I can’t enlighten you to who built it.

 Helmets for India uses the power of art to raise awareness of the lack of helmet and safety regulations in India.
 They’re working to improve road safety and help bring about a change in the perception of wearing a helmet.
 The initiative auctions off the individual art-helmets to raise funds to give away crash helmets to people in India.